Kim wins Singapore LPGA tournament with final-round 64 - WHIZ News

 Kim sat in the dining room at Sentosa Golf Club and munched on some late afternoon snacks while watching Green take a one-stroke lead to the 17th.
 But Green three-putted the par-3 hole to leave Kim tied for the lead.
 Then the Australian bogeyed the 18th after she missed the green and a comeback putt for par after a poor chip.

 Kim finished with a 72-hole total of 17-under 271.
-It was Kim’s fourth LPGA title, including a major at the 2014 Evian Championship.
+It was Kim’s fourth LPGA title, including a major at the 2014 Evian Championship, and her first LPGA Tour win in five years.

 Green’s 69 left her in second place.
 Three players were tied for third — Patty Tavatanakit shot 65 and third-round leader Lin Xiyu and world No. 2 Inbee Park had 70s to finish two strokes behind.